Gattocrucco/lsqfitgp/docs/kernels.rst

 .. math::
     y = p h(x) + \varepsilon(x),

-where :math:`\varepsilon(x)` is an independent zero mean gaussian distributed error.
-Put a gaussian prior with zero mean and unit variance on the parameter :math:`p`.
+where :math:`\varepsilon(x)` is an independent zero mean Gaussian distributed error.
+Put a Gaussian prior with zero mean and unit variance on the parameter :math:`p`.
 What is the prior covariance of :math:`y(x_1)` with :math:`y(x_2)`?
 Let's compute: